iamjazzar/django-mako/README.md

 The simple, elegant Django Mako library
 Used base engine to create a template rendering class to be used like Django's TemplateView class.
 To understand how to use it, read [Custom backends on django](https://docs.djangoproject.com/en/1.8/topics/templates/#custom-backends).

-The current implementation assumes all system templates are Mako Template.
+- The current implementation assumes all system templates are Mako Template.
 Thus, when you start a new template make sure that the template language is Mako not Django.
-Later, when you decide to use another template backend like Django Template Backend, just pass `using='Django'` in your FBV or add `self.template_engine = 'mako'` in your CBV `__init__` method.
+- If you want to use another template backend like Django Template Backend, just pass `using='Django'` in your FBV or add `template_engine = 'mako'` in your CBV.

 Enjoy!
 This shouldn't be tricky any more.